Moving into a new build house

 These platforms are also a way to voice any concerns or suggestions you might have about the local area, especially those specific to new build communities like yours.
 This could include topics like infrastructure development, public service availability, or community safety initiatives.

-Engaging with your local council can also keep you informed about any upcoming changes or developments that might affect your neighborhood.
-This proactive involvement not only strengthens community bonds but also ensures that your voice is heard in matters affecting your living environment.
+Engaging with your local council can also inform you about upcoming changes or developments that might affect your neighbourhood.
+This proactive involvement strengthens community bonds and ensures that your voice is heard in matters affecting your living environment.

 Maintaining your property